-Land Acknowledgment The Anishinaabek and Missiasaugas of the Credit First Nation, and in the Fergus, Cambridge and Kitchene Waterloo offices on the Haldimand Tract, traditional homeland of the Neutral, Anishnawbe, Haudenosaunee, Seneca, Tuscarora, Onondaga, Oneida and Mohawk First Nations, past and present.
-We honour with gratitude the land itself and the people who have stewarded it throughout the generations. cans to commit to continuing to learn how to be better stewards of the land we finded as we acknowledgment is a simple, powerful way of showing respect and a small step toward correcti the stories and practices that erase Indigenous people's history and culture across Canada, and here locally, and towards inviting and honouring the truth.
-We are deenly committed to the Truth and Peoponlies in Process
+Land Acknowledgment he Anishinaabek and Mississaugas of the Credit First Nation, and in the Fergus, Cambridge and Kitchene Waterloo offices on the Haldimand Tract, traditional homeland of the Neutral, Anishnawbe, Haudenosaunee, Seneca, Tuscarora, Onondaga, Oneida and Mohawk First Nations, past and present.
+We honour with gratitude the land itself and the people who have stewarded it throughout the generations. can be be commit to a simple, powerful way of showing respect and a small step toward correcti the stories and practices that erase Indigenous people's history and culture across Canada, and here locally, and towards inviting and honouring the truth.
+We are deeply committed to the Truth and Reconciliation Process